-The SMBus interface of the ADM1041A cannot load the SMBUS if no power is applied to the ADM1041A.
+The SMBus interface of the ASIC cannot load the SMBUS if no power is applied to the ASIC.
 This requirement allows a power supply to be disconnected from the ac supply while still installed in a power subsystem.

-When using the SMBus interface, a write always consists of the ADM1041A SMBus interface address byte, followed by the internal address register byte, and then the data byte.
-There are two cases for a read.
+When using the SMBus interface, a write always consists of the ADM1041 SMBus interface address byte, followed by the internal address register byte, and then the data byte.
+There are two cases for a read:

-In the first case, if the internal address register is known to be at the desired address, read the ADM1041A with the SMBus interface address byte, followed by the data byte read from the ADM1041A.
-The internal address pointer increments if a block mode operation is in progress; data values of 0 are returned if the register address limit of 7Fh is exceeded or if unused registers in the address range 00h to 7Fh are accessed.
+• If the internal address register is known to be at the desired address, simply read the ASIC with the SMBus interface address byte, followed by the data byte read from the ASIC.
+The internal address pointer increments if a block mode operation is in progress; data values of 0 are returned if the register address limit of 7Fh is exceeded, or if unused registers in the address range 00h to 7Fh are accessed.
 If the address register is pointing at EEPROM memory, that is 8000h, and the address reaches its limit of 80FFh, it does not roll over to Address 8100h on the next access.